tachera/DogChat/README.md

 # DogChat

-Androin application to aid with the confort of airline travel for you pet.
+Android application to aid with the comfort of airline travel for you pet.